pgEdge/spock/README.md

 * Improved support for in-region shadow nodes (in different AZ's)

-We use the following terms, borrowed from [Jan's](https://www.linkedin.com/in/jan-wieck-3140812) well known [Slony-I](https://slony.info), to describe data streams between nodes:
+We use the following terms, borrowed from [Jan's](https://www.linkedin.com/in/jan-wieck-3140812) well known [Slony](https://slony.info) project, to describe data streams between nodes:
 * Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables